Dosage Form: tablet, film coated

-Valsartan Tablets may be used alone or in combination with other antihypertensive agents.
+Valsartan Tablets, USP may be used alone or in combination with other antihypertensive agents.

-Valsartan Tablets are indicated for the treatment of heart failure (NYHA class II to IV).
-In a controlled clinical trial, Valsartan Tablets significantly reduced hospitalizations for heart failure.
-There is no evidence that Valsartan Tablets provide added benefits when they are used with an adequate dose of an ACE inhibitor [see Clinical Studies (14.2)].
+Valsartan Tablets, USP are indicated for the treatment of heart failure (NYHA class II-IV).
+In a controlled clinical trial, Valsartan Tablets USP significantly reduced hospitalizations for heart failure.
+There is no evidence that Valsartan Tablets, USP provides added benefits when it is used with an adequate dose of an ACE inhibitor [see Clinical Studies (14.2)].

 The antihypertensive effect is substantially present within 2 weeks and maximal reduction is generally attained after 4 weeks.
 If additional antihypertensive effect is required over the starting dose range, the dose may be increased to a maximum of 320 mg or a diuretic may be added.
 Addition of a diuretic has a greater effect than dose increases beyond 80 mg.